-Always use the complete model and serial number when contacting an OnanR dealer or distributor for parts, service or product information.
+Always use the complete model and serial number when contacting an Onan^R dealer or distributor for parts, service or product information.
 The model number (which includes the specification number) and the serial number are printed on the nameplate located behind the access cover (Figure 1).

-To make the model and serial number easy to find when you need them, record all of the numbers that appear in the model number and serial number area on the Onan nameplate.
-Fill in the area provided in Figure 1.
-It is important to record every number and letter in order to identify the set correctly.
+To make your model and serial number easy to find when you need them, record all of the numbers that appear in the model number and serial number area on your Onan nameplate in the area provided in Figure 1.
+It is important to record every number and letter in order to identify the genset correctly.